Support to Dialogue Forums

 HOW TO ENSURE SUSTAINBILITY?

 For long-term impact, establish or utilize forums that continue between election cycles.
-Sustained dialogue addresses underlying conflict causes and builds lasting trust.
+Sustained dialogue addresses underlying causes of conflict and builds lasting trust.

 COST CENTRES